Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups: Homology of a Category

-\begin{prop}Let $x\in \Ob(\Cc)$, the right $\Cc$-module $\Z\Gg(x,-)\otimes_\Cc-$ is a direct limit of free $\Cc$-modules.
+\begin{prop}Let $x\in \Ob(\Cc)$.
+If $\Cc$ is a left-Ore category, then the right $\Cc$-module $\Z\Gg(x,-)\otimes_\Cc-$ is a direct limit of free $\Cc$-modules.
 In particular it is a flat module. \end{prop} \begin{proof} Our argument is a categorical rephrasing of the proof of \cite[Theorem 2.3]{squier}.